 - 9 single family homes

 - 1 trust sale

-The highest price probate home sold was a single-family home located in Los Altos in the 94024 zip code.
-The home has 3 bedrooms, 3 bathrooms, approximately 4,065 square feet of living space on an 18,119 square-foot lot.
+The highest-price probate home sold was a single-family home located in Los Altos in the 94024 zip code.
+The home has 3 bedrooms, 3 bathrooms, and approximately 4,065 square feet of living space on an 18,119 square-foot lot.
 The home is 69 years old.

 The lowest price sold was a single-family home in Gilroy 95020.
 The home has 3 bedrooms, 2 bathrooms, and approximately 1,661 square feet of living space on an 8,452 square foot lot.

 It listed on May 29, 2019, at a list price of $665,000.
 On June 21, 2019, the status was reported as pending.
 On July 31, 2019, it was reported sold.
 The final sales price reported was $645,000 representing $20,000 below the list price.
 The buyer had conventional financing.

 Selling a Probate Home in Santa Clara County

 How to probate an estate in California?
 The process for an executor or administrator selling a probate home in Santa Clara County starts with the attorney filing California probate forms for a petition for probate.
 The process is administered by the Santa Clara County Superior Court, Probate Division.